chigkim/VOLlama/README.md

 * accumulate: Given a set of text chunks and the query, apply the query to each text chunk while accumulating the responses into an array.
 Returns a concatenated string of all responses.
 Good for when you need to run the same query separately against each text chunk.
 * compact_accumulate: The same as accumulate, but will ?compact? each LLM prompt similar to compact, and run the same query against each text chunk.

+## Copy Model in Advanced Menu

+This feature allows you to duplicate an existing model via a model file, enabling you to use it as a preset with a different name and parameters (e.g., temperature, repeat penalty, maximum generation length, context length).
+It does not duplicate the model's weight files, thus conserving storage space even with multiple duplicates.

+For more details, see [modelfile](https://github.com/ollama/ollama/blob/main/docs/modelfile.md).

+For Mac users, it is crucial to disable smart quotes before opening the copy model dialog.
+If your model file displays a left double quotation mark instead of a straight quotation mark, smart quotes are enabled.

+- **MacOS 13 Ventura or later**: Go to System Settings > Keyboard > Edit Input Source > turn off smart quotes.
+- **Before Ventura**: Navigate to System Preferences > Keyboard > Text > uncheck smart quotes.

 ## Docker (Optional)

 If you prefer to run Ollama using Docker, follow the instructions below: